Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 over 400 million albums!

-and no strip joints.
-Like Bourbon St., Beale St. is closed to auto traffic in the evening so it is easy to
+no strip joints.
+Like Bourbon St., Beale St. is closed to auto traffic in the evening so it is easy to stroll by

-stroll by the many blues joints (and souvenir shops).
-We enjoyed several places that we would
+the many blues joints (and souvenir shops).
+We enjoyed several places that we would recommend: King’

-recommend: King’s Palace, Blues City, and B. B. King’s.
-What struck me the most are the parallels
+s Palace, Blues City, and B. B. King’s.
+What struck me the most are the parallels between traditional jazz

-called the Masqueraders (I even bought their CD!).
+the Masqueraders (I even bought their CD!).
 They were not a youth band by any means.
-Think
+Think the Mills

-the Mills Brothers meet B. B. King Four vocalists, some playing instruments, were a mixture of the late
+Brothers meet B. B. King Four vocalists, some playing instruments, were a mixture of the late thirties

-thirties and early forties.
+and early forties.
 Lyrics you could understand, good harmonies and great rhythm.
-Check them
+Check them out on

 Earlville Association for Ragtime Lovers Yearning